The Drava River

 The River Drava: it’s like a metaphor for a whole segment of Central Europe, connecting countries and cultures in its 720km course from the Alps to the Danube, and reflecting many major historical changes of the last few centuries.
 This great European river rises as a tiny spring amongst the pinkish rocks of the Italian Alps in Sud-Tirol; flows through the long, scenic, Pustertal valley in Austria, where it is enlarged by the rivers Isel and Möll, and spills out of the hills of Slovenia, down onto the classic Mid-European floodplains of Pannonia.
 Here it flows across Croatia and the southern border of Hungary, collecting the waters of the River Mura on its way, and joins the mighty Danube near the city of Osijek.

 Much of the Drava has been tamed and shaped by human influence: upstream of the Mura confluence there are 22 hydro-power dams tapping the energy of the river.
-In the steep-sided parts of the Drava valley the effect is not so dramatic, but on the Pannonian Plain in Slovenia and north-western Croatia the power-plants need diversion canals and long, high-sided, reservoirs, which mar the landscape and disrupt nature.
+In the steep-sided parts of the Drava valley the dam effect is not so dramatic, but on the Pannonian Plain in Slovenia and north-western Croatia the power-plants need diversion canals and long, high-sided, reservoirs, which mar the landscape and disrupt nature.

 Downstream of Barcs, the Drava was regulated for shipping, especially in the Nineteenth Century, and the meanders and many side-branches were cut off; but the Lower Drava still has many of the natural features of a broad lowland river, with islands and riparian forests.
 And in some parts nature continued to rule: in the interfluve between the Drava and the Danube lies the rich wetland of Kopacki rit, the ‘pearl of the Drava’.
-Between the Mura confluence and the Hungarian city of Barcs the Drava is almost pristine: hardly a settlement to be seen, the river a maze of gravel banks and islands, side-branches and channels, dynamic, ever-shifting, a haven for wildlife.
+Between the Mura confluence and the Hungarian city of Barcs, the Drava is almost pristine: hardly a settlement to be seen, the river a maze of steep gravel banks, gravel bars and islands, side-branches and channels, dynamic, ever-shifting, a haven for wildlife.
 This is the land of the Podravina, the ‘lands beside the Drava’.

-Human culture shapes nature, but is in turn moulded by it…all along the Drava, communities adapted to live with the river: their settlements, farm management and lifestyles developed to accommodate the annual flood-patterns and make the most of the bounty of the Drava: the fish and the reedbeds, the wildlife and waterfowl, the fertile sediments and the rich wetland forests.
-Unique customs and traditions developed in distinct regions, such as the Ormansag in Hungary and the Podravina in Croatia, and many of these traditions have lived on, at least in folk-memory, despite the river regulation and the inevitable march of history.
+Human culture shapes nature, but is in turn moulded by it… All along the Drava, communities adapted to live with the river: their settlements, farm management and lifestyles developed to accommodate the annual flood-patterns and make the most of the bounty of the Drava: the fish and the reedbeds, the wildlife and waterfowl, the fertile sediments and the rich wetland forests.
+Unique customs and traditions developed in distinct regions, such as the Ormansag in Hungary and the Podravina in Croatia and many of these traditions have lived on, at least in folk-memory, despite the river regulation and the inevitable march of history.

 Time and the river flow slowly but inexorably, and history left its mark upon the Drava.
 In the past the border between Croatia and Hungary was more open, more permeable, and people crossed freely, made marriages and owned lands on the other side.
 The legacy is that now there are villages in Hungary where many people – in one case, Felsoszentmarton/Martinci, even the majority – are Croatian and speak the Croatian language; on the Croatian side there are places where the Hungarian language is common.